The Employee's Guide to Employee Led SPVs

-For example if the company is raising a Series A at a preferred share price of $1 and you secure $200k in commitments:
+If the company is raising a Series A at a preferred share price of $1 and you raise $200k in commitments:

-The SPV now has a capital value of $200k.
+The SPV now owns preferred shares in the company with a total value of $200k.

-If the company does not raise another round and then exits at a preferred share price of $10, then
+If the company does not raise another round and then gets bought at a preferred share price of $10, then

 The SPV capital value is $2m